gtxaspec/ingenic-audiodaemon/README.md

 #### todo:

-- json config file for all variables, including AI and AO device IDs, samplerate, etc, all AI and AO options should be configurable
 - on the fly config changes via webui
 - output AI and AO parameters to logcat, add switch to log to logcat if desired
 - stdout logging that gives debug output upon initing AI and AO